altibiz/rumor/docs/introduction.md

 Rumor also allows you to invoke all of the importers, generators and exporters on their own which will be described in the following chapters.
-Please note, however, that while rumor does some have safety precautions when using it in the main two ways as described here, invoking the importers, generators and exporters by themselves is done with minimal safety precautions which is limited to setting file permissions on generated files.
+Please note, however, that while rumor does some have safety precautions when using it in the main ways as described here, invoking the importers, generators and exporters by themselves is done with minimal safety precautions which is limited to setting file permissions on generated files.

 ## Specification